melsman/mlkit/doc/arm64-abi.md

 ### Return PCs and frame descriptors

-The ARM collector looks up descriptors through a return-PC-to-descriptor index.
-Each collecting ML call site has an entry keyed by the exact address immediately following its `bl`/`blr`.
-That address contains executable continuation code, never inline descriptor data.
-Descriptor payloads reside out of line.
-The index also covers runtime/GC continuations used for stack walking and explicit entry/exit sentinels.
+The ARM collector reads descriptors immediately before saved return PCs, as on X64.
+A GC-enabled call materializes its continuation in x30 using `adrp`/`add`, then transfers with `b` or `br`.
+After that transfer, the emitter aligns to eight bytes and emits the descriptor followed immediately by the continuation label.
+Neither the call nor the return executes descriptor data.

-The emitter and linker must produce relocatable code/descriptor references;
+No-GC calls retain `bl`/`blr`; tail calls keep the original incoming LR.

-the runtime must register each image's index before executing its ML code, including dynamically loaded REPL code.
-A missing entry while walking an ML frame is an error, not an implicit end of stack.
-Foreign entry bridges for shared images provide an explicit boundary descriptor.
-Index lookup and registration are implemented; X64 keeps its existing PC-relative metadata.
+Exception continuations use the same inline layout.
+Calls into compilation units, including dynamically loaded REPL units, have inline boundary sentinels.

-This allows ordinary `bl`/`blr` without manually constructing a continuation address.
-Linker veneers may change x16/x17; they must not change which return PC the caller's index entry describes.
+The collector needs no return-PC index, allocation, sorting, or lookup.
+The image registry still tracks static-data ranges and global roots.
+As on X64, a saved return PC must refer to a valid generated descriptor; there is no missing-index diagnostic.
+Linker veneers may change x16/x17, but must preserve the explicitly supplied x30.
+Foreign C calls retain their native ABI.

 ### Tail calls and leaf functions